Home

 Malaysian and Burmese Language Family

 In Malaysian and Burmese history, you will get to know about Malaysian and Burmese language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Malaysian is a part of Austronesian Family while Burmese is a part of Sino-Tibetan Family.
-The subgroup and branch of Malaysian is Not Available and Not Available resp.
-The subgroup and branch of Burmese is Tibeto-Burman and Not Available resp.
+The subgroup and branch of Malaysian is and resp.
+The subgroup and branch of Burmese is Tibeto-Burman and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Malaysian and Burmese language on Malaysian vs Burmese alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Malaysian vs Burmese Language Rank